Mekhlabhishek/Test1/book/chapter-3.md

 ./node_modules/.bin/wdio config
 ```

-Follow all answers from [here](https://webdriver.io/docs/gettingstarted.html#generate-configuration-file) except one which is
+It will ask a bunch of [questions](https://webdriver.io/docs/gettingstarted.html#generate-configuration-file).
+Just hit enter to accept defaulit answer for all the questions execept for the one which says

 ```
 Do you want to add a service to your test setup?